 Providing stability and building strength through flexibility

 The stability offered by the endowment can be particularly important in times of challenge.
-During the early days of the pandemic, like many colleges and universities, Wheaton encountered significant additional costs and a temporary revenue shortfall.
-The strength and stability of the endowment allowed the Board to authorize a temporary increase in the spending rate of the endowment, from five to six percent in fiscal year 2021, to help offset the combined cost/revenue impact of the pandemic, to support the students, and to maintain the quality of a Wheaton education.
-This spending rate will decrease over the next several years and return to the 5% target level.
+Like many colleges and universities, Wheaton continues to experience the negative impacts of the pandemic in various ways, including additional costs and temporary revenue reductions.
+The strength and stability of the endowment allowed the Board to authorize a temporary increase in the spending rate of the endowment, from five to six percent in fiscal year 2023, to help fund strategic initiatives for growth and the future benefit of the college and its students.

 Beyond stability, the college’s endowed funds provide critical flexibility to navigate new situations and embrace new opportunities as they arise.
 Approximately 18 percent of the college’s endowed funds are unrestricted, meaning those resources can be utilized where they are most needed, or to capitalize on emerging strategic opportunities that will strengthen the institution and enhance students’ educational experience.
 Future growth of the endowment will only add to the opportunity and flexibility that it brings to the college.

 The college’s unrestricted endowment funds total $41.8 million and the return from those funds may be directed wherever it is most needed.
 The remainder of the endowed funds total $199.7 million and are dedicated to support specific programs and purposes.